The annual Long Form Outcomes Framework (LFOF) survey will take place from 18 September to 8 December 2023.

 We are working with Australian Healthcare Associates (AHA) to conduct these surveys with about 11,000 participants, families and carers.

-People will be contacted via phone or SMS, depending on their preference.
+People will be contacted via phone, SMS or email.
 The survey takes about 30 minutes to complete.

 AHA will ask parents or carers to complete the survey on behalf of a child if the child is under 18 years.